Colorful ways to brainstorm with kids | Ages 9-12

-Colorful Brainstorming with Flash Cards
+Brainstorm with Kids using Colorful Flash Cards

 Perhaps you’ve instructed your son to write a how-to paragraph, such as “How to Make Pancakes.”
 The writing process should begin with a brainstorming session so he can build a list of steps.
 Why not spark creativity by using brightly colored flashcards instead of white paper?

-Spread the multicolored cards over the writing workspace.
+Spread the multicolored cards over the writing work space.
 Ask your child to start writing down different steps of the pancake-making process, one step for each card.
 Encourage him to write down a step as soon as he thinks of it, whether not he happens to write it in order.
 When most of the cards are filled, he can rearrange them until he has built a high-rise tower of flashcards, from the first floor (“step one”) to the roof (“final step”).

 Remember, this step of the writing process is about ideas and, eventually, organization.
 While your child should write down plenty of words, there’s no pressure to write complete sentences.

-Colorful Brainstorming with Dry Erase Markers
+Brainstorm with Kids Using Colorful Dry Erase Markers

 When you ask your daughter to write a descriptive paragraph, she needs a flexible yet structured method for writing down her initial thoughts and ideas.
 That’s why I like brainstorming with mindmaps (or “idea clouds”).
 Why not let her color-code her ideas with a whiteboard and dry erase markers?